Who we helpIndustry guide

 Investor-ready numbers

-Numbers That Survive Due Diligence
+Will Your Numbers Survive Investor Due Diligence?

-When you raise, an investor will ask for your numbers, and the gap between a clean board pack and a shoebox of receipts can be the gap between a yes and a polite no.
+When you raise, an investor will ask for your numbers, and the gap between a clean board pack and a shoebox of receipts can be the gap between a yes and a polite no. This is where good accounting for startups earns its keep.

 We set up your bookkeeping properly from the start, so every month closes on time and the figures are accurate rather than approximate.
 That is the foundation everything else sits on.